 - Carbon neutrality - Develop businesses that will help achieve carbon neutrality by providing energy efficiency services to our customers and investing in natural carbon sinks such as forests, and wetlands and in carbon capture, utilization and storage (CCUS).

-In line with its strategic ambitions for natural gas and renewable energy, TotalEnergies aims to expand its European network to 450 NGV, that is CNG as well as LNG, refuelling stations with more than 50% biomethane share by 2025; and thus become the market leader in the region.
+In line with its strategic ambitions for natural gas and renewable energy, TotalEnergies plans to expand its worldwide NGV networks to more than 2,600 CNG and LNG refueling stations by 2030, with a 100% biomethane share in Europe.

 This includes growing the network of our joint ventures and participations.
 For example, in the U.S., through its participation in Clean Energy Fuels, TotalEnergies aims to operate more than 600 (bio)NGV stations by 2030, including more than 45 (bio)LNG sites.
 In India, through its joint venture with India's Adani Group, TotalEnergies aims to operate more than 1,800 CNG stations by 2030.

 TotalEnergies’ hydrogen for mobility ambition